Cell Block Tango: Description

-On Broadway, the song was originally performed by Chita Rivera, with Candy Brown, Cheryl Clark aka Cheryl A Clark, Graciela Daniele, Michon Peacock and Pamela Sousa.
+On Broadway, the song was originally performed by Chita Rivera as Velma Kelly, and Gwen Verdon as Roxie Hart, with Candy Brown, Cheryl Clark aka Cheryl A Clark, Graciela Daniele, Michon Peacock and Pamela Sousa.
 In the 2002 film, this musical number is performed by Catherine Zeta-Jones (as Velma Kelly), Susan Misner (as Liz), Denise Faye (as Annie), Deidre Goodwin (as June), Ekaterina Chtchelkanova (as Katalin Helinszki nicknamed the Hunyak), and Mýa (as Mona).

-Covers and External Usage
+Covers and external usage

 The song has been covered, or otherwise used, in several shows or videos: